isc-projects/kea/doc/sphinx/arm/admin.rst

       mysql> quit
       Bye

-    Then use the  ``kea-admin`` tool to create the database.
+    Then use the  :iscman:`kea-admin` tool to create the database.

     .. code-block:: console

         $ kea-admin db-init mysql -u database-user -p database-password -n database-name

-    While it is possible to create the database from within the MySQL client, we recommend using the ``kea-admin`` tool as it performs some necessary validations to ensure Kea can access the database at runtime.
+    While it is possible to create the database from within the MySQL client, we recommend using the :iscman:`kea-admin` tool as it performs some necessary validations to ensure Kea can access the database at runtime.
 Among those checks is verification that the schema does not contain any pre-existing tables; any pre-existing tables must be removed manually.
 An additional check examines the user's ability to create functions and